ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ## The theory behind the method of MD.
 ### Force Fields

-- Understanding complex biological phenomena requires simulations of large systems for a long time windows.
+- Understanding complex biological phenomena requires simulations of large systems for a long time window.
 - The forces acting between atoms and molecules are very complex.
 - Very fast method of evaluations molecular interactions is needed to achieve these goals.